 But what if you could enjoy Halloween and your favorite treats to their fullest this year without affecting your weight-loss progress?

-Here are six tips that can ensure you have a healthy and happy Halloween without going overboard.
+Here are seven tips that can ensure you have a healthy and happy Halloween without going overboard.

 1. Choose a form-fitting costume